ukashley/COMP-3010-Security-Operations-Incident-Management-/README.md

 ---

-To get final confirmation, I used the filter below to see the number of events it would return, and it returned 174 (174+30 = 204):
+Looking through the 30 returned events, I confirmed that there was only one host name consistently appearing which was BSTOLL-L. To get final confirmation, I used the filter below to see the number of events it would return, and it returned 174 (174+30 = 204):
 ```spl
 index="botsv3" sourcetype="winhostmon" "windows 10 Pro"
 ```